actions/importer-labs/jenkins/valet-configure-lab.md

 ## Prerequisites

-1. Followed [steps](../jenkins/readme.md#valet-labs-for-jenkins) to set up your codespace environment and start your Jenkins instanace.
+1. Followed [steps](../jenkins/readme.md#valet-labs-for-jenkins) to set up your codespace environment and start your Jenkins instance.

 ## Configuring Valet